Keyword

 -

-Add Interaction: If you want to add another Interaction, select Add Interaction button located at the end of the interaction.
+Add Interaction: Select Add Interaction at the end of the current interaction to add another one.

-There are no limits to the number of Interactions you can add to a campaign.
+NOTEThere are no limits to the number of Interactions you can add to a automation.

 -